 If your eyes feel gritty and irritated, don’t wait for the sensation to go away on its own.
 There are a range of effective treatments that can offer you quick relief.

-Schedule an appointment with your eye doctor to get the treatment you need to help your eyes feel comfortable again.
+Schedule an appointment with an eye doctor to get the treatment you need to help your eyes feel comfortable again.